egberts/egberts.github.io-src/content/articles/vxlan.md

     sudo virsh net-define /tmp/vxlan1-br0.xml

-(Optional) Remove the XML definition file from disk.
-It is no longer needed.
+(Optional) Remove the XML definition file from disk as this is no longer required.

     rm /tmp/vxlan1-br0.xml

-Alternatively, you can go to `virt-manager`, Edit -> Connection Details -> Virtual Networks tab, then '+' icon to add a network, then click on `XML` tab, then paste the content of `/tmp/vxlan1-br0.xml` file.
+Go to `virt-manager`, Edit -> Connection Details -> Virtual Networks tab, then '+' icon to add a network, then click on `XML` tab, then paste the content of `/tmp/vxlan1-br0.xml` file.
 Once saved, it automatically becomes active.

 Start the new vxlan1-br0 virtual network and configure it to start automatically when the libvirtd service starts.